yogeshhegde/processor-sdk-doc/source/linux/Foundational_Components/U-Boot/UG-DFU.rst

      binary images from the Host PC (using dfu-utils tool) to the eMMC, QSPI or OSPI to fresh/factory boards.

+.. ifconfig:: CONFIG_part_family in ('AM62LX_family')

+  #.
+Build :program:`tiboot3.bin`, :program:`tispl.bin` and :program:`u-boot.img`
+     using :file:`am62lx_evm_defconfig`.
+For instructions to build the bootloader images please refer to :ref:`Build-U-Boot-label`.
+  #.
+Load the bootloader images :program:`tiboot3.bin`, :program:`tispl.bin`
+     and :program:`u-boot.img` using the dfu-util tool on the Host PC.
+  #.
+Once U-Boot is up, use the DFU command at U-Boot prompt to flash the
+     binary images from the Host PC (using dfu-utils tool) to the eMMC, QSPI or OSPI to fresh/factory boards.

 .. ifconfig:: CONFIG_part_family in ('AM62PX_family')